Interpolation functions

 This is useful when dealing with Apache config files, for example, which might include text

-such as %{SERVER_NAME}
+such as %{SERVER_NAME}.
+For

 example:

-server_name_string: "%{literal('%SERVER_NAME')}"
+server_name_string: "%{literal('%')}{SERVER_NAME}"

-The value of server_name_string
+The value of server_name_string is %{SERVER_NAME},

 The scope function

-interpolation function interpolates variables.
+The scope interpolation function interpolates variables.

 It works identically to variable interpolation.
 The functions argument is the name of a variable.